-Exclusive: Dutch to demand limits on Ukraine at EU summit
+Exclusive: Dutch to demand limits on Ukraine deal at EU summit

 Another diplomat said: "It's expensive but worth it.
 At this stage, it's either this or nothing."

-For that reason, diplomats expect an agreement, even if some governments - especially Ukraine's close allies in eastern Europe - are concerned and irritated by the Dutch demands.
-EU ambassadors were due to discuss the issue later on Monday in Brussels.
+For that reason, diplomats expect a deal, even if some governments - especially Ukraine's close allies in eastern Europe - are concerned and irritated by the Dutch demands.
+EU ambassadors were discussing the issue further on Monday in Brussels.

-A draft document prepared by the Dutch for EU leaders to endorse says the Ukraine association agreement "does not contain an obligation for the Union or its member states to provide collective security guarantees or other military aid or assistance to Ukraine."
+The draft Dutch document says the Ukraine association agreement "does not contain an obligation for the Union or its member states to provide collective security guarantees or other military aid or assistance to Ukraine", and nor does it require additional EU financial support.

-It says Ukrainian nationals are not granted "the right to reside and work freely" in the EU.
-It adds the agreement "does not require additional financial support" by the EU to Ukraine.

-While none of these things were specifically promised in the agreement, the Dutch want them clearly placed off-limits in order to reassure their voters.
+While these were not specifically promised to Ukraine in the agreement, the Dutch want them clearly placed off-limits in order to reassure their voters.

-The draft document also says that fighting corruption in Ukraine is key to fostering closer ties between Kiev and the bloc.
+The draft also says that fighting corruption in Ukraine is key to fostering closer ties between Kiev and the bloc.

 The association agreement is being provisionally applied but the Dutch have said they will strike it down unless their requirements are met.
 The Netherlands is the only EU state not to have ratified the accord.